StreakyCobra/gws/README.md

         $ gws update

-  `update` accepts the `--hide-clean` option.
+  `update` accepts the `--only-changes` option.
 If present, repos that have at least one remote and are unaffected by the update will not be printed.

 * It can also clone a specified selection of non-existing repositories from the